 The challenge of the hunting experience is one that is unmatched.

-There are factors such as ever-changing weather and climatic conditions coupled with the attempt to draw wild game animals and birds close enough for a shot on their home turf.
+There are factors such as ever-changing weather and climatic conditions coupled with the attempt to draw a wild game animal such as a deer close enough for a shot on its home turf.
 The odds are not in the hunter’s favor.

-So harvesting a free-ranging, healthy wild game animal or bird for the dinner table is purely a bonus for which we, as hunters, are extremely grateful!
+So harvesting a free-ranging, healthy wild game animal for the dinner table is purely a bonus for which we, as hunters, are always extremely grateful!